-Have you started seeding or planting veggies this year?
+You asked what to plant in April, May?
+Well, seeding or planting veggies earlier in the year will bring its fruits later on.
 We did some seeding indoors and plant outdoors.
-It is exciting to see the tiny heads showing up, but also to grow your own produce, knowing you can eat organic veggies that you seeded and planted.
+It is very exciting to see the tiny heads showing up, but also to grow your own produce, knowing you can eat organic veggies that you seeded and planted.

 Here in the U.K., we are in luck as the sun has been out almost every day.
 I’m happy with that when I am out in the garden – I hope you are too?
 But we do need rain to grow our produce.
 The UK is well known for being a rainy place, but where we live, just 45 minutes from London, we haven’t had rain for weeks – that’s not good for growers.